khrystynaO/blueprints/Milesight-WS203/README.md

    - Verify LoRaWAN settings and gateway connection.
    - Test MQTT integration.
 3. **Data Issues**:
    - Check the payload formatter in TTN.
+If in dashboards you see only battery level or data gone - please go to the ttn -> your application -./ at the left menu choode payload formaters -> Uplink -> Copy paste code down here and go to the Downlink and do the same and Save changes.
    - Debug MQTT connections with tools like MQTT Explorer.

 This comprehensive guide ensures seamless integration of the Milesight WS302 Sound Level Sensor with TTN and Blynk for robust environmental noise monitoring.